End Seclusion and Restraint - New Jersey

 Behavior is defined as "the way in which an animal or person acts in response to a particular situation or stimulus."
 However, when approaching student behavior adults often consider only half of the definition; the way in which the student acts.
 Too often, the second half of the definition, the situation or stimulus, is disregarded in the adult response.
 In other words, there is often an attempt to change the student's actions without considering a change to the situation or stimulus, which is often where the healthier and more effective solutions can be found.
 Addressing the situation or stimulus is getting closer to solving the underlying problem that is causing the behavior to occur.

 Many schools operate compliance based, punitive disciplinary systems that are triggering to our most vulnerable students.
 Educators are working in triggering environments within triggering systems.
-Then, when behavior escalation happens, as it does with extreme frequency according to data, educators are diven de-escalation strategies, they are taught to implement proper CPI holds, and they are given access to seclusion rooms.
+Then, when behavior escalation happens, as it does with extreme frequency according to data, educators are given de-escalation strategies, they are taught to implement proper CPI holds, and they are given access to seclusion rooms.

 These are not crisis prevention strategies.
 These are crisis management strategies.
 What educators so desperately need are crisis prevention strategies!